titu1994/Keras-just-another-network-JANET/README.md

 For T = 500 and T = 750, `JANET` loss starts dropping after epoch 12, and goes down steadily and reaches its low enough value around epoch 18.
 This corresponds to roughly 1200 - 1800 steps, much more than the 900~ steps needed by the paper.

 ### Notes
-Need to study where the difference lies - either in the Chrono Initializer, or the initializations of the kernel/recurrent kernel.
+Need to study where the difference lies - either in the `ChronoInitializer`, or the initializations of the kernel/recurrent kernel.
 I used `glorot_uniform` for both since they match what the paper discussed, and found `orthogonal` for the recurrent kernel to provide slightly faster convergence, but still not approaching the paper.

 ## Sequential MNIST
-Perhaps due to its slower convergence, the `JANET` model reaches a max test accuracy of 98.39 after 100 epochs, far lower than the second standard deviation of the 10 fold mean-std performance in the paper.
+Perhaps due to its slower convergence, the `JANET` model reaches a max test accuracy of just `98.39` after 100 epochs, far lower than the second standard deviation of the 10 fold mean-std performance in the paper.
 Will have to wait for their implementation to check what is the difference.